 How do you make money blogging?
 Or, do you struggle with it?
 Why do you think you’re not turning a profit?

 P.S.
 If you are seriously lost about why you might not be earning anything blogging, you might need some guided help.
-Check out our blog services to see how we can help you.
+Check out my blog services to see how I can help you.